Q. How do I get involved?

 A. webOS OSE is optimized for the Enact framework.
 You can deploy your application in the device, or bring your application for consideration within the webOS OSE distribution.

-Q. Which devices other than Raspberry Pi 3 can I port webOS OSE to?
+Q. Which devices, other than Raspberry Pi, can I port webOS OSE to?

-At this point, webOS OSE can only be ported to Raspberry Pi 3.
+Officially, webOS OSE 1.x and 2.0 only supports Raspberry Pi 3 and 4, respectively.
 However, as webOS OSE is an open source project, it is your call to decide whether to implement webOS OSE on any other form factors.